tryscer/flock/flock-music.md

 ## Track 1: Alice Gets in a Car

-*Thursday, June 26th, 1958… from Greensboro, NC, to Richmond, VA.*

 *DJ Jonah here, coming to you LIVE on the air from a SECRET LOCATION up in the BIRD'S NEST, overlooking a beautiful valley which shall NOT BE NAMED… and let me tell you, listener JANE and listener JOHN… let me tell you… it's overrun with birds today, big ones, small ones, green ones and white ones, flocking together, going their own way, this way and then the other… Did you know the ancient ROMANS, Caesar himself, would read the future by the flight of the birds?
 Anyway, here's The CHORDETTES with LOLLIPOP…*

 *Ba-Boom Boom-Boom*…